benhowell/benhowell.github.com/_drafts/should-i-become-a-programmer-making-breaking-intrigue.md

 If you like pulling things apart just because:

  * You want to know how they tick
- * You want to challenge youself in putting things together
+ * You want to challenge yourself in putting things together

 then programming may be for you.
 <br/>